tusharsharma136/library-management-app/README.md

 # Library Management App - IIT Jodhpur
 This Library Management App, developed for IIT Jodhpur, is currently live and serves over 500 users.
-It provides a seamless experience with advanced features such as QR code-based self-check-in and checkout, book searches, and more.
+(To be increased, data of 3 days after launch) It provides a seamless experience with advanced features such as QR code-based self-check-in and checkout, book searches, and more.
 The app is integrated with the institute’s Koha LMS and offers both a mobile app for students and an admin portal for the library management team.

 # Technology Stack:
 - Frontend: Flutter